mike-ward/lsv/README.md

 ## Why?

-I started writing a `ls` implemention for the V Languages CoreUtils project.
+It started with writing a `ls` implemention for the V Language CoreUtils project.
 Coreutils is a reimplementation of the POSIX and GNU utility programs written in the V Language.
 Everything was going fine until I started having too much fun and down the, "Rabbit Hole" I went.

 What's this V language?
 You can read about it [here](https://vlang.io/), but the short version is it is a simple, fast, safe, compiled language for developing maintainable software.
 I mentioned `lsv` is not written in Rust.
 I'm not trashing Rust.
 Rust is obviously a robust and popular language.
 However, it's a steep climb to get up to speed and requires a fair bit of cognitive load to use it well.